mikedlowis/rscons/README.md

 should test the target or sources if its action should only apply to some subset of build targets or source files.

+Build hooks can alter construction variable values for a particular build operation.
+Build hooks can also register new build targets.

 The `build_op` parameter to the build hook block is a Hash describing the build operation with the following keys:
 * `:builder` - `Builder` instance in use